Table of Contents

 Wouldst thou not stir in this.
 (1.5.39-41)

-The ghost tells Hamlet that he would be as dull as a motionless weed on the banks of the Lethe—the
+to say Hamlet would be a motionless weed on the banks of the Lethe—the

 river of forgetfulness in Hades—if he did not desire to avenge the

 Mad as the sea and wind, when both contend.
 (4.1.9)

-Comparison of Hamlet's state of mind to contending elements
+[Use of as to compare Hamlet's state of mind to contending elements]

 Why Claudius, Not Hamlet, Became King of Denmark